| The sections to be presented will

 illness the diagnosis of psychiatric disturbance may

+go undetected.
 Ruminatory behavior is prevalent

 in the institutionalized retarded, often from 2-5%.